JournalismAI/attackdetector/README.md

 The [project's website](https://attackdetector.herokuapp.com/) is now live, and daily captures tweets with keywords in Portuguese and Spanish related to journalists and environmental activists.
 Through the [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler) feature, the [capture_tweets.py](https://github.com/JournalismAI/attackdetector/blob/main/capture_tweets.py) script does this automatically and sends the unduplicated results to two tables in Airtable.
 The script that controls the whole site is [app.py](https://github.com/JournalismAI/attackdetector/blob/main/app.py)

 Then, the not-yet-automated part of the project, we compare this new data every day with the data with which the statistical model of the project already made probability evaluations - it's a model of more than 1GB in size.
 These results and new evaluations then go to two new tables in Airtable, which are responsible for making the project's website visualizations.
-This is the [script](https://github.com/JournalismAI/attackdetector/blob/main/calculates%20ratings%20and%20updates%20airtable.py)
+This is the [script](https://github.com/JournalismAI/attackdetector/blob/main/calculates%20ratings%20and%20updates%20airtable.py).
+Site views only consider ratings >= to 0.8, but in the tables are the raw data

 ---
 ## Labelling